 Steam and froth up your milk

-- First you need to get your milk steamed by microwaving or boiling it in a pan.
+- First, you need to get your milk steamed by microwaving or boiling it in a pan.
 For the temperature, the acceptable range is about 150 – 170 F (60 – 80 degree C).
-Still, you should steam your milk at 150 – 155 F (about 60 degree C)to avoid over-steaming, which will burn your hands and make your milk taste awful.
+Still, you should steam your milk at 150 – 155 F (about 60 degrees C)to avoid over-steaming, which will burn your hands and make your milk taste awful.

 - Next up, frothing your milk is an important step because this is the distinctive feature of mocha coffee.
 Milk that was heated and aerated – frothing milk – has a taster mouth-feel than milk that was steamed without aerating it enough.

 - Normally, a professional barista will make something called micro-foam milk for a mocha cup so this would give mocha coffee a rich and thick texture.
 (Micro-foam milk will have extremely small bubbles, thus the name is micro-foam).

 For those who don’t own an expensive and professional coffee machine, you can use a frothing wand to froth it up until you see small bubbles (let the wand sink into 2/3 the pitcher (or whatever you put your heated milk in).